lichoil/documentdb/rfcs/002-unified-testing-framework.md

 - scope of test coveraged in pr trigged action, full test might take longer time.
 - Desired thresholds for perf alerting(20%)?
-- Layer B and Layer C have some overlap, although test goal is different.
+- compatibility can be merged to E2E test(as one test aspect)?
 - setup a separate docker for client/backend for sagregation of resource consumption?